singhHarcharan/cohort2.0-hands-on/README.md

-This is just a repo having code I write while watching lectures of cohort 2.0
+A repo having every line of code, I write while watching lectures of cohort 2.0